TsoliasPN/sbstck-dl/README.md

 A `manifest.json` file is written in the output directory with canonical URLs, local paths, download times, and content hashes.
 On reruns, URLs already recorded in the manifest (with matching format and existing file) are skipped.
 If any posts fail to download, a `failed-urls.txt` file is written in the output directory for retrying later.
+If `--output` is omitted or set to `.`, files are written under a folder named after the publication.
 Use `--refresh-updated` to re-download posts when the sitemap `lastmod` is newer than the manifest.
 Use `--layout` to control how output files are organized (flat, year/month, year/slug).
 Use `--write-metadata` to write a JSON sidecar for each downloaded post (includes `notion_links` when present).